- Sire-Dam -

 “Jim (Crowley) gave him a lovely ride and I always felt he might win.
 Jim reported he was always pretty confident, but he was just outstayed.”

-Crystal Ocean chased home the outstanding Enable in the Group 3 September Stakes at Kempton on his penultimate start.
-He was beaten three and a half lengths, but was conceding 8lb to her.
+Crystal Ocean chased home the outstanding Enable in the Group 3 September Stakes at Kempton on his penultimate start in 2018.
+He was beaten three and a half lengths but was conceding 8lb to her.

-On his latest start he again had to settle for second, being beaten six lengths by Cracksman in the QIPCO Champion Stakes.
+On his final start last year he again had to settle for second, being beaten six lengths by Cracksman in the QIPCO Champion Stakes.

 BCS Career statistics